VisualComputingLab/Flickr_crawler/README.md

 # Flickr_crawler
-a java web crawler for the Flickr social network
+Netbeans project of a java web crawler for the Flickr social network

 #About this project